Jack Kessler 1981 Letter

 Robert Gerringer 1975 Letter to Charles Hunting (Reveals how Herbert Armstrong was confronted time and again with doctrinal issues and failed to change.
 Covers double standards, false prophecies, bad fruit, the lack of intellectual freedom of the members to think for themselves, etc.)

-Worldwide Church of God History (Transcription of tape by Ken Westby; exposes the double standards of the Armstrongs and the suffering of the members that finally led to the exit of many WCG evangelists, ministers and members in the 70's.)
+Worldwide Church of God History (Transcription of tape by Kenneth Westby; exposes the double standards of the Armstrongs and the suffering of the members that finally led to the exit of many WCG evangelists, ministers and members in the 70's.)

 W. Jack Kessler